miscreant/meta/README.md

 check with your FIPS auditor before proceeding.
 It may be possible to justify the use of **AES-SIV** based on its NIST approved components, but we are not FIPS auditors and cannot give prescriptive advice here.

+Please note that none of this code has undergone a FIPS audit to begin with, so if you intend to use it in that capacity, you're on your own and should fork/vendor your own copy.

 [submitted to NIST]: http://csrc.nist.gov/groups/ST/toolkit/BCM/documents/proposedmodes/siv/siv.pdf
 [proposed mode]: http://csrc.nist.gov/groups/ST/toolkit/BCM/modes_development.html